 General Session: “We Got This”: State Boards and Local School Boards Working Together

 Recently, a spate of legislation at the state level has challenged the traditional roles of state boards of education.
 On the local level, mayoral takeovers of schools have sometimes eliminated local school boards.
-NASBE Executive Director Kristen Amundson and NSBA Executive Director Thomas Gentzel will discuss these trends . . . and how state and local boards can and should work together.
+NASBE Executive Director Kristen Amundson and NSBA Executive Director Thomas Gentzel discussed these trends . . . and how state and local boards can and should work together.

 Digital Learning Tour